Socket#

 • type‑safe — compile‑time protocol checking

-Three socket hierarchies are available:
+Four socket classes are available:

-• BasicSocket — base socket class
+• BasicSocket — base socket class with fundamental operations

-• BasicDatagramSocket — connectionless datagram sockets
+• BasicDatagramSocket — connectionless datagram sockets (UDP, ICMP, UnixDgram)

-• BasicStreamSocket — connection‑oriented stream sockets
+• BasicStreamSocket — connection‑oriented stream sockets (TCP, UnixStream)

 • BasicTlsSocket — encrypted stream sockets with TLS/SSL